 The Muppix Team provides our clients with innovative and value driven Professional Services and Training to quickly make sense of Large Scale Data without needing any Computer skills.

-Based on extensive data-mining experience at Blue Chip clients such Morgan Stanley, JP Morgan, Santander, Credit Suisse, the Muppix Team have developed a Free Unix/Linux Data Science Toolkit for Consultants and Entrepreneurs to extract and analyse unstructured information from diverse data sources.
+Based on extensive data-mining experience in Front Office Trading systems at Blue Chip clients such Morgan Stanley, JP Morgan, Santander, Credit Suisse, the Muppix Team have developed a Free Unix/Linux & SQL Data Science Toolkit for Consultants and Entrepreneurs to extract and analyse unstructured information from diverse data sources.

-MUPPIX Toolkit 2.3 now available for download, includes the Keyword Spreadsheet, try out the keywords on your own text, and see how the commands will extract on a sample of your data.
+MUPPIX Toolkit 2.6 now available for download, includes the SQL commands & Keyword Spreadsheet, try out the keywords on your own text, and see how the commands will extract on a sample of your data.

 The Toolkit is a comprehensive Unix Cheatsheet described in a simple language so that commands can be easily found and used